Spring Field Trips

 Sometimes school buses coming from the south prefer to avoid the hard curves of Old Cornelius Pass Road below the farm.

-An alternate route is to take Cornelius Pass Road to the top of the hill at Skyline Boulevard, turning left/west at the blinking yellow light.
+An alternate route is to take Cornelius Pass Road to the top of the hill at Skyline Boulevard, turning left/west.
 Then turn left/south at the quick stop sign and then turn right into the driveway a quarter mile from the last turn.